wazuh/wazuh-documentation/source/deployment-options/amazon-machine-images/amazon-machine-images.rst

 - **Password**: *<YOUR_INSTANCE_ID>*

 .. warning::

    It is highly recommended to change the default users passwords in the first SSH access.
-To perform this action, see the :ref:`Change users' password <change_elastic_pass>` section.
+To perform this action, see the :doc:`/user-manual/securing-wazuh/wazuh-indexer` section.

 Security considerations about SSH